 NOTE: This image is used as a thumbnail on the Volunteer Opportunity listings page and the Opportunity's details page (the maximum dimensions on the detail page are 300px).

-NOTE: Setting a Publish Date allows you to hide the Opportunity from the public until the date specified.
+NOTE: Set a Publish Date to hide the Opportunity from the public until the date specified.
 Leave it blank for immediate inclusion in your Volunteer Opportunities list.

 If there are any qualifications you prefer volunteers have for this Opportunity, select them here.
 These qualifications simply reflect the credentials desired in a volunteer and do not limit participation.